-George and Christine McClure: A Living-Donor Kidney Transplant Patient Story
+George and Christine McClure: Living-Donor Kidney Transplant Patient Story

 The Challenge: An Inflamed Kidney

-It had been nearly 10 years since George McClure received a life-saving kidney transplant.
+Nearly 10 years ago, George McClure received a life-saving kidney transplant.
 Thanks to his sister, Nickey — and her selfless decision to become his living donor — George got a second chance at life.

 After the kidney transplant, George felt healthy.